Extreme cold to grip Northeast, Midwest this week - NewsBreak

 A Maine power company is also advising customers take steps in advance of the temperature drop.

 A chilly day Monday in Rhode Island will make way for brutal cold Tuesday as the arctic front knocks the wind chill temperature down as low as 0 to -10 in the morning.
-Tuesday night will be even colder with temperatures finally climbing above freezing on Wednesday.
+Tuesday night will be even colder with temperatures finally climbing above freezing on Wednesday.‘All hands on deck’: Ottawa Co. battles icy road conditions

 Western and central New York could see dangerous, near-whiteout conditions from a band of lake effect snow Monday that will clear up around Midnight.